-- Damsel in Distress / Distressed Dude: It wasn't as if the Doctor or bystanders were immune, but the perils they tended to face meant that companions got this right, left, and center.
+- Damsel in Distress: It isn't as if the Doctor or bystanders are immune, but the perils they tend to face means that companions get this right, left, and centre, regardless of their gender.

 - Deuteragonist: They share the stories with the Doctor.
 They're all sidekicks, but according to some writers, they're the protagonist.

 - Living Emotional Crutch: For the Doctor, especially in the revival.
 With the amount of trauma the Doctor's been through, you can see why.

 - Sarcastic Devotee: The vast majority of companions will often joke at the Doctor's expense.

 - Unfazed Everyman: Most of them become this after one or two adventures.

 - The Watson: Barring some rare examples, such as Romana and River (who are on an equal level with the Doctor), one of the duties of a companion is to ask the Doctor "what's going on?"